Adult Non-Credit Language Course Descriptions

 Chinese | Return to Top

-Chinese I is to introduce the basic concepts of the Chinese language through characters, phonetics, sentence patterns and grammatical structures.
+Chinese 1 introduces the basic concepts of the Chinese language through characters, phonetics, sentence patterns and grammatical structures.
 The instructor will teach Chinese pronunciation through phonetic symbols called “pinyin.”
 Students will learn to distinguish the differences between the four tones in Chinese and pronounce them correctly.
 Simple conversations and communication will be practiced throughout the class sessions.
 Chinese culture and history will be introduced where appropriate.

 Chinese 2 is an intermediate class that continues teaching the basic concepts of the Chinese language through characters, phonetics, sentence patterns and grammatical structures.
 The instructor will teach Chinese pronunciation through phonetic symbols called “pinyin.”
 Students will learn to distinguish the differences between the four tones in Chinese, and pronounce them correctly.
 Students will practice verbal dialogue and written communication throughout the class sessions.
 Students will also learn Chinese writing techniques and write short stories.
 Chinese culture and history will be introduced where appropriate.
 Must have taken Chinese 1 or have instructor’s consent to register.

 Chinese 1 for Families introduces the basic concepts of the Chinese language through characters, phonetics, sentence patterns and grammatical structures.
 The instructor will teach Chinese pronunciation through phonetic symbols called “pinyin.”
 Students will learn to distinguish the differences between the four tones in Chinese and pronounce them correctly.
 Simple conversations and communication will be practiced throughout the class sessions.
 Chinese culture and history will be introduced where appropriate.
 Learning games and fun activities will be engaged to encourage children’s participation.